Soniuj/Footfall-Insight-Dashboard/README.md

 # Why This Project Stands Out –

-🚶‍♀️ Real-World Retail Scenario: Real-world retail footfall analysis with actionable insights. \n 📊 Visually Insightful: Clean, color-coded dashboard using an Ocean Tale theme for professional appeal. \n 🧩 Dynamic Analysis: Interactive filters and slicers allow users to drill down into specific sites or timeframes. \n 💡 Built  Using DAX : Built using best practices in Power BI and DAX. \n
+🚶‍♀️ Real-World Retail Scenario: Real-world retail footfall analysis with actionable insights.
+ 📊 Visually Insightful: Clean, color-coded dashboard using an Ocean Tale theme for professional appeal.
+ 🧩 Dynamic Analysis: Interactive filters and slicers allow users to drill down into specific sites or timeframes.
+ 💡 Built  Using DAX : Built using best practices in Power BI and DAX.

 # Project Highlights
 Total footfall 2M